SUKANYA123369/NEWS-SENTIMENT-DASHBOARD/README.md

 # 📰 News Sentiment Dashboard
 ## Overview
 **News Sentiment Dashboard** is a project that collects news articles from the News API, stores them in AWS S3 and RDS, performs sentiment analysis on the article titles, and visualizes the results using a Streamlit dashboard.
-The entire application is containerized using Docker and deployed on AWS ECS.
+The entire application is containerized using Docker.The Dockerized Streamlit dashboard is pushed to **Amazon ECR (Elastic Container Registry)** as a container image.
+This image is then deployed and run on **Amazon ECS (Elastic Container Service)**.
+The application is accessible publicly via the ECS task's **public IP** on port **8501**(You can choose and expose any port)

+## 💻 Technologies Used

+- AWS Lambda
+- Amazon S3
+- Amazon RDS (PostgreSQL)
+- Streamlit
+- TextBlob
+- Docker
+- Amazon ECR
+- Amazon ECS
+- News API

 ## 🔁 Workflow
 1. **Data Ingestion with AWS Lambda**
    - A Lambda function fetches news articles from the News API.